Home Financial Education Debt Snowball vs. Debt Avalanche: Which Strategy Works Best?

 Which debt relief strategy is best for you?

 The best debt relief strategy comes down to personal preference and what you can stick to.
-The difference in payoff time and cost between the debt avalanche and debt snowball methods doesn’t matter if you are not able to follow through on the debt relief strategy until you are debt free.
+The difference in payoff time and cost between the debt avalanche and debt snowball methods doesn’t matter if you can’t follow through on the debt relief strategy until you are debt-free.

 You may benefit from the debt snowball method if you: